 If you are interested in providing funding for scholarship purposes, but you are not ready to establish a named scholarship, you may contribute to the Queen of Angels Tuition Assistance Fund or any of the other scholarships listed on the Scholarships page.

-For more information about the scholarship program, please contact Andy Marafino, Director of Development at 310-540-2021 x246 or at email@example.com.
+For more information about the scholarship program, please contact Andy Marafino, Director of Advancement at 310-540-2021 x246 or at [email protected].